iban-borras/informational-singularity-hypothesis/README.md

 ### 1. Φ Generator (Level 0)

-Implements the fundamental iterative process of HSI with automatic compression management:
+Implements the fundamental iterative process of ISH with automatic compression management:

 ```python
 from level0 import simulate_phi